Journal Editorial Policy

 • Ensuring that authors submit revised materials that properly adhere to submission guidelines and include references and in-text citations that are correct and strictly adhere to APA format.

-• IGI Global recommends eContent Pro to authors who may wish to utilize supplemental editorial services to further polish their work.
-IGI global authors and editors receive exclusive discounts on these services, which include figure, table, chart, and equation conversions.
+• IGI Global recommends eContent Pro, a professional editorial services provider, to authors who may wish to utilize supplemental editorial services to further polish their work.
+IGI global authors and editors receive a 25% discount on eContent Pro's editorial services.

 • Running plagiarism checks on research papers to ensure that the papers have not been plagiarized.